zgavin1/GoodMOOCs/README.md

 ## Implementation Timeline

+## Below is sample imp. timeline, keeping for reference, will update with my info soon.

 ### Phase 1: User Authentication, Note Model and JSON API (1.5 days)

 In Phase 1, I will begin by implementing user signup and authentication (using BCrypt).
 There will be a basic landing page after signup that will contain the container for the application's root React component.
-Before building out the front end, I will begin by setting up a full JSON API for Notes.
+Before building out the front end, I will begin by setting up a full JSON API for Courses.

 [Details][phase-one]